-Some of the things you’ll want to include in your garden are bee balm, butterfly weed, goldenrod, marigold, milkweed, sage, sunflowers, and yarrow.
+You’ll want to include bee balm, butterfly weed, goldenrod, marigold, milkweed, sage, sunflowers, and yarrow in your garden.

 Plant your garden in a sunny spot; butterflies love the sun.
 Fill shallow dishes with sand and water as spots where the butterflies can hang out.
 Flat rocks are also helpful.

-And don’t use pesticides in your garden because they are harmful to your winged friends.
+Don’t use pesticides in your garden because they harm our winged friends.

 Plant a fruit tree that will end up bearing gifts all year-long.
-In the spring it will give you flowering branches, shade from the sun’s rays in the summer, fruit in the fall and it branches offer fragrance kindling for your fireplace in the winter.
+In the spring, it will give you flowering branches, shade from the sun’s rays in the summer, fruit in the fall , and its branches offer fragrance kindling for your fireplace in the winter.

 Find out which town closest to you is hosting a St. Patty’s Day parade and make plans with friends to attend.
-Take part in all the festivities and get a bit of that Irish luck.
+Take part in all the festivities and catch some of that Irish luck.

-Now cleaning might not sound like much fun, but it will give your surroundings a lift.
-Clean your windows and let the sunshine in and donate all those unwanted items and give yourself more room.
+Now cleaning might not sound like much fun, but it’s one of the easiest ways to make your home feel more cozy.
+Clean your windows, let the sunshine in, donate all those unwanted items, and give yourself more room.

 Make homemade garden stones out of cement and add little trinkets to the wet mixture that remind you of happy times as you step your way into bliss.

-Make a list with your family of all the things that represent spring to you, and go on a hunt to check each one-off your list.
+Make a list with your family of everything that represents spring to you, and go on a hunt to check each one-off your list.

-Tulips, frogs, bees, checkered tablecloths, blue skies, green grass, umbrellas, ladybugs, cookouts, baseball, puddles, spider webs and birds singing are just some of the things to hunt for.
+Tulips, frogs, bees, checkered tablecloths, blue skies, green grass, umbrellas, ladybugs, cookouts, baseball, puddles, spider webs, and birds singing are just some of the things to locate on a beautiful spring day.

-Take your bikes to a quaint town that’s not too far away.
-Find a neighborhood of cute houses and then enjoy the new scenery.
+Find a neighborhood of cute houses and enjoy the new scenery on two wheels.

-Celebrate the season by buying yourself a new straw tote, sandals, and a brighter color lipstick.
+Spring means a complete wardrobe change.
+Celebrate the season by buying yourself a new straw tote, sandals, and brighter colored lipstick.

 Some examples of spring festivals are: